riccardobek/markdown-cv/index.md

 `June 2020 - now`
 **Java Software Developer**, Cinetix s.r.l.

-I'm part of the Java developer team, which is in charge to develop the GUI of some Cinetix products.
+I'm part of the Java developer team, which is in charge to develop, mantain and update GUI and standalone projects.
+My PM recognized my attention and precision in my work, so he entrusted me with the task of accessing the publishing environment and giving me autonomy in its management.

-My main task are:
+My main tasks are:

 - Java development based on Springboot framework.
 - Maintenance of microservices applications on Linux.

-The tecnoligies I am working with are:
+The technoligies I am working with are:

 - Framework: Spring
 - Backend: Java, Python
 - Frontend: HTML5, CSS3/SASS/LESS, JavaScript/TypeScript
-- Operating system: Linux
+- Operating System: Linux

 `November 2020 - June 2022`